 Most of the hosting providers have multiple data centers (DC) around the world.
-But, do you know where you should be hosting your website?
+But do you know where you should be hosting your website?

-While choosing a hosting platform, you should ask the following questions to yourself.
+When choosing a hosting platform, you should ask the following questions to yourself.

 - What’s your business goal in terms of site load time?
-Should it load under 1s, 2s, 3s?
+Should it load under 1s, 2s, or 3s?

 - Does your business has a regulatory requirement to host data in a specific country?

-All the answers will lead to one decision – host your site in the data center which is near to your users.
+All the answers will lead to one decision – host your site in the data center, which is near to your users.

 How can speed test IP help in choosing the hosting provider?

-Did you ever wonder this?
+Did you ever wonder about this?

 Let’s take a real-time scenario.
 You have shortlisted two hosting providers who got data centers in your desired location.
 How would you pick one for better performance?

-Lower time is better.
+The lower time is better.
 Anything under 100ms is good.

 So, now you know how you can use the speed test IP to check what works better for you.
 Let’s explore the DC and IP of the following.